 The preparation of the Consolidated Statements of Financial Condition in conformity with accounting principles generally accepted in the United States of America (U.S. GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the Consolidated Statements of Financial Condition.
 Actual results may differ from those estimates.
-Certain prior period amounts have been reclassified to conform to current year's presentation.

-Notes to Consolidated Statements of Financial Condition December 31, 2019 and 2018
+Notes to Consolidated Statements of Financial Condition December 31, 2020 and 2019